 In his pride the wicked man does not seek him; in all his thoughts there is no room for God.Psalm 10:4 NIV

 What consumes your thoughts and heart?
-When we lose focus or motivation in our times with God, it is because we are proud.
+Pride makes us lose our focus on God.
 We think that we know better and that God is not worth making room for.
-We treat the things our mind is focused on as better and more powerful than God.
+We treat the things our mind is focused on as more important than God.

-- What do you let yourself get distracted by? (emails, social media, getting work done, etc.)
+- What do you let yourself get distracted by? (emails, emotions, social media, getting work done, etc.)

 - What do you need to clear out to make room for God?